DevExpress/aspnet-security-bestpractices/SecurityBestPractices.WebForms/README.md

 * [3.3.
 Query Builder](#33-query-builder)

 ### 3.1.
 Reporting
-Normally, when you create a reporting application with access restrictions using one of the standard Microsoft mechanisms, you grant or restrict access to particular pages based on a user‚Äôs identity:
+Normally, when you create a reporting application with access restrictions using one of the standard Microsoft mechanisms, you grant or restrict access to particular pages based on a userís identity:

 ``` aspx
   <location path="Authorization/Reports">